iomesh/docs/docs/cluster-operations/scale-cluster.md

 ## Scale Meta Server

-Add meta pods when the meta server is overloaded.

-There is no need to scale the meta server if your Kubernetes cluster has no more than 4 worker nodes, as

-集群规模不超过四个节点时，无需 scale meta server，此时可以容忍集群中任意一个 meta server 故障；当集群规模大于或等于五个节点时，需将 meta server 从 3 个扩容到 5 个，此时可以容忍集群中任意两个 meta server 宕机。
+If the Kubernetes cluster has 4 or fewer nodes, there is no need to scale the meta server since the cluster can tolerate one failed meta server.
+However, for a cluster with 5 or more nodes, it is recommended to increase the number of meta pods from 3 to 5 to ensure that the cluster can tolerate up to 2 failed meta servers.

 **Precaution**